dotacow/frac-tui-rs/README.md

 ### **Rendering strategy**

 The app uses the Ratatui Canvas widget and renders using Braille characters.
-To optimize performance, the renderer calculates the required density based on the specific Rect area of the active pane:
+To avoid stretched images, the renderer calculates the required density based on the specific Rect area of the active pane:

 * Width density: pane\_width \* 2
 * Height density: pane\_height \* 4